linode/docs/docs/websites/hosting-a-website.md

 It's a good idea to test your website(s) before you add the DNS records.
 This is your last chance to check everything and make sure that it looks good before it goes live.

-1. Enter your Linode's IP address in a web browser (e.g., type `http://192.0.2.0` in the address bar, replacing the example IP address with your own.)
+1. Enter your Linode's IP address in a web browser (e.g., type `http://192.0.2.0` in the address bar, replacing the example IP address with your own).
 Your website should load in the web browser.

-2. If you plan on hosting multiple websites you can test the virtual hosts by editing the `hosts` file on your desktop computer.
+2. If you plan on hosting multiple websites, you can test the virtual hosts by editing the `hosts` file on your local computer.
 Check out the [Previewing Websites Without DNS](/docs/networking/dns/previewing-websites-without-dns) guide for more information.

 3. Test the name-based virtual hosts by entering the domain names in the address bar of the web browser on your desktop computer.
 Your websites should load in the web browser.